crpietschmann/portfolio/_posts/2015-09-25-javascript-tips-parse-querystring-to-dictionary.markdown

   - /post.aspx?id=a7e18d8b-5554-48db-b679-51f9c0575c3d
 ---
 <!-- more -->

-<p>The URL Query String is something that is usually just sent to the server-side code and parse there for use in specifying the data to query.
-A somewhat little known feature of the JavaScript DOM is that the QueryString values are accessible from client-side javaScript code too.</p>
+The URL Query String is something that is usually just sent to the server-side code and parse there for use in specifying the data to query.
+A somewhat little known feature of the JavaScript DOM is that the QueryString values are accessible from client-side javaScript code too.

-<p>The following code can be used to read what the full QueryString value is from the current pages URL:</p>
+The following code can be used to read what the full QueryString value is from the current pages URL:
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">var queryString = document.location.search;</pre>

-<p>Although, the QueryString value can be accessed from JavaScript, it isn't parsed and separated out into any kind of Key/Value pairs automatically.
+Although, the QueryString value can be accessed from JavaScript, it isn't parsed and separated out into any kind of Key/Value pairs automatically.
 This parsing must be done manually.
-Below is an example parsing function and it's example usage:</p>
+Below is an example parsing function and it's example usage:
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">// get raw QueryString value
 var queryString = document.location.search;
 var dict = parseQueryStringToDictionary(queryString);